nokia/SBOM-QA/DOC/SBOM-QA_Test.md

 ```
 sbomdiff reference.json generated.json
 ```
 The tool outputs differences in package versions, new or missing packages, and license changes.

+- **Version_Changes:** packages exist in both SBOMs but have different version numbers.

+- **New_Packages:** packages are only in the generated SBOM (file 2).

+- **Removed_Packages:** packages are only in the reference SBOM (file 1).

+- **License_Changes:** packages appear in both SBOMs but with different license declarations.

-These results were summarized in the following tables.
+These results were summarized in the following tables:

 ##### 1. [Syft](https://github.com/anchore/syft)